barrymun/cs4098/README.md

 - Navigate to the homepage.
 - Select `Begin Analysis`.
 - Select `coke_and_pepsi.pml`.
 Click `Check Validity of Selected File`.
-- View verification results.
-Click `Analyse File`.
+- Click `Analyse File`.
 - If successful, click `Select Knowledge Base System`.
 - Click `Search DDI Characterization Data`.
 - Select `db_1.csv`.
 Click `View Interactions`.
-- View interaction results.
 - When complete, click `Finished - Return to Homepage`.

 ### Identify drugs in PML

-- Integrated with above step.
+- Integrated with previous step.

 ### Report un-named PML construct

 - Navigate to the homepage.
 - Select `Begin Analysis`.
-- Select `duplicated_construct.pml`.
+- Select `unnamed_construct.pml`.
 Click `Check Validity of Selected File`.
-- View Results.
 - Error will be explained by system, highlighted in red.
 - The line number, and type of construct causing the issue will be highlighted by the system.
 - The system will not allow progression beyond this point.